 Perhaps you’re cutting down on meat and looking for an alternative, or maybe you’ve got a vegetarian or vegan guest for Christmas lunch this year.
 Either way, there are plenty of options.
-Try one of these delicious recipes, or scroll down to find out what the supermarkets are offering.
+Try one of these delicious recipes for vegetarian and vegan starters, mains and desserts.

 Canapés and starters